Hong Kong regulatory compliance

 The Warderly case shows that a connected person dealing in listed stocks while in possession of price sensitive inside information does not always constitute insider dealing.
 Whether insider dealing has taken place or not is fact specific.

 All forms of market misconduct (including insider dealing) are liable to prosecution as a criminal offence under Part XIV of the SFO.

-The maximum criminal sanctions were increased by the SFO to a maximum of 10 years’ imprisonment and fines of up to $10 million.
+The maximum criminal sanctions under the SFO are a maximum of 10 years’ imprisonment and fines of up to HK$10 million.
 In addition, the court may make disqualification, cold shoulder and disciplinary referral orders.
-Failure to comply with a disqualification or cold shoulder order is an offence liable to a maximum fine of $1 million and up to 2 years’ imprisonment.
+Failure to comply with a disqualification or cold shoulder order is an offence liable to a maximum fine of HK$1 million and up to 2 years’ imprisonment.